-There are a wide range of places to stay in San Pedro Belize.
-Some budget friendly, but most not so budget friendly.
+There is a wide range of places to stay in San Pedro Belize.
+Some budget-friendly, but most not so budget-friendly.

 As we visited in the low season we did find it was easier to find budget accommodation however, even at a reduced rate our accommodation was still quite pricey vs. Central American alternatives.

 We stayed in Pedro’s Hotel a Lonely Planet recommendation and budget fave on the island.
 Pedro’s Hotel isn’t my least favourite hotel, but it certainly isn’t my favourite either.